 - 1. I ask you to accept it with me. - 2.
-Let us accept this challenge not as a grim duty but as an exciting adventure in which we are privileged to help a great nation realize its destiny. - 3.
-Let us begin by committing ourselves to the truth --to see it like it is, and tell it like it is --- to find the truth, to speak the truth, and to live the truth. - (1) We have had enough of big promises and little action. - (2) The time has come for honest government in America.
+Let us accept this challenge not as a grim duty but as an exciting venture in which we are privileged to help a great nation realize its destiny. - 3.
+Let us begin by committing ourselves to the truth -- to see it like it is, and tell it like it is -- to find the truth, to speak the truth, and to live the truth.

-I do not promise the millenium in the morning.

-I do not promise that we can eradicate poverty, end discrimination, eliminate all danger of war in the space of four or even eight years.
-But, I do promise action a new policy for peace abroad; a new policy for peace and progress and justice at home.
+- (1) We have had enough of big promises and little action. - I do not promise the millenium in the morning. - 1.
+I do not promise that we can eradicate poverty, end discrimination, eliminate all danger of war in the space of four, or even eight years.
+But, I do promise action -- a new policy for peace abroad; a new policy for peace and progress and justice at home.

 As we look at America abroad, we face the stark truth that we are worse off in every area of the world than we were when President Eisenhower left office eight years ago.
-There is only one answer to such a record of failure -- it is to bring a complete new team into the State Department and to order a complete re-appraisal of America's policies in every section of the world.
+There is only one answer to such a record of failure -- it is a complete housecleaning of those responsible for our failure and a complete re-appraisal of America's policies in every section of the world.

-- 1. We shall begin with Vietnam. - (1) We hope there is a chance that current negotiations may bring an honorable end to the war. - We will say nothing during this campaign that might destroy that chance. - (2) If the war is not ended when the people choose in November, the choice will be clear. - 1.
+- 1. We shall begin with Vietnam. - (1) We hope there is a chance that current negotiations may bring an honorable end to the war. - 1.
+We will say nothing during this campaign that might destroy that chance.

+- (2) If the war is not ended when the people choose in November, the choice will be clear. - 1.
 For four years this Administration has had at its disposal the greatest military and economic advantage that one nation has had over another in any war in history. - 2.
 For four years, America's fighting men have set a record for courage and sacrifice unsurpassed in our history. - 3.
 For four years, this Administration has had the support of the Loyal Opposition for the objective of seeking an honorable end to the struggle. - (3) Never has so much military, economic and diplomatic power been used so ineffectively. - (4) If after all of this time and all of this sacrifice and all of this support there is still no end in sight, then I say the time has come for the American people to turn to new leadership not tied to the policies and mistakes of the past.